splunk/observability-workshop/oteldemo/README.md

 - DB Query Performance (PostgreSQL)
 - RUM

-## Configuration and installation
+## Splunk OpenTelemety Collector Configuration

+The following configuration can be applied to a standard O11y workshop instance (EC2 or multipass).

-Edit the `otel-demo-collector.yaml` and set the REALM.
+Create `otel-demo-collector.yaml` and change the `{REALM}` accordingly for the `traces_endpoint`.

 **otel-demo-collector.yaml**